morlandi/django-task/README.rst

     - Before execution, each job will either recover or create a corresponding tasks
     - During execution, the job can notify the state and progress to the app by calling Task.set_state() and Task.set_progress()
-    - See tasks.jobs.count_beans for an example
+    - See example.jobs.count_beans for an example

 **Execute**